OTF generally considers an organization financially healthy if it has no more than a 15% deficit.

 Yes.
 OTF requires that grant recipients acknowledge both the Ontario Trillium Foundation and its funder (the Government of Ontario).
 OTF Public Relations Associates are happy to work with grantees and develop appropriate recognition activities.
 For details please see the OTF Recognition Policy

-There is no appeal process at both registration and application stages.
+There is no appeal process for application decisions.
 All OTF decisions are final.